 After a long break from academia, Sez immersed herself in the History of Art through our Certificate and Diploma programmes.

-‘The Conted Certificate in Art History was my re-introduction to academia following a substantial gap.
+‘The Certificate in the History of Art was my re-introduction to academia following a substantial gap.
 Having enjoyed a career in advertising, latterly as CEO then Chairman of one of the UK’s largest advertising agencies, I had a future planned as a non-executive director (NED) on a number of Boards.
 As my time was no longer structured, I was able to take on a number of new projects, which included looking again at studying.
-I chose the Conted Certificate in the History of Art as the course gave me a broad introduction to the subject.
+I chose the Certificate in the History of Art as the course gave me a broad introduction to the subject.
 I was also keen to take on a long-term commitment and the structure of the Certificate leading to the Diploma gave me the continuous study opportunity I was looking for.
-I am currently in my second and final year of the Diploma and plan to continue my academic journey with an MSt in a related field.

 'With the exception of the obvious delight in gaining a greater understanding of the history of art, the enthusiasm of the tutors and the satisfaction of achieving something new, there are two benefits I had not anticipated.
 The first is the pleasure in meeting a group of like-minded individuals, both tutors and fellow students, each with the shared enjoyment of art history.
 The second is that it has given me an interest to enjoy beyond the confines of the lecture theatre.
 Visits to exhibitions have become more vital.